Life of Brian

 Tagged: 2025 Jumbo Road Trip, Roadside America

-Today’s Roadside America photo is of the World’s Largest Brick Made of Bricks in Montgomery, AL.
+Today’s Roadside America photo is the Largest Shotgun Shell located in Ashland, VA.

 Tagged: 2025 Jumbo Road Trip, Roadside America